Equinox

-Equinoxes on Earth
+Description

-At Earth's poles the Sun appears at the horizon only and all day around equinox, marking the change between the half year long polar night and polar day.
+At Earth's poles the Sun stays near the horizon all day around equinox, marking the change between the half year polar night and polar day.
 The picture shows the South Pole right before March equinox, with the Sun appearing through refraction despite being still below the horizon.

-General

-Systematically observing the sunrise, people discovered that it occurs between two extreme locations at the horizon and eventually noted the midpoint between the two.
-Later it was realized that this happens on a day when the duration of the day and the night are practically equal and the word "equinox" comes from Latin aequus, meaning "equal", and nox, meaning "night".
+Observing the sunrise, people discovered it occurs between two extreme locations at the horizon and noted the midpoint between the two.
+Later, it was discovered this happens on a day when the duration of the day and the night are practically equal, giving its word, "equinox" coming from Latin aequus, meaning "equal", and nox, meaning "night".

-In the northern hemisphere, the vernal equinox (March) conventionally marks the beginning of spring in most cultures and is considered the start of the New Year in the Assyrian calendar, Hindu, and the Persian or Iranian calendars, (Note: The year in the Iranian calendar begins on Nowruz, which means "new day".) while the autumnal equinox (September) marks the beginning of autumn.
+In the northern hemisphere, the vernal equinox (March) marks the beginning of spring in most cultures and is considered the start of the New Year in the Assyrian calendar, Hindu, and the Persian or Iranian calendars, (Note: The year in the Iranian calendar begins on Nowruz, which means "new day".) while the autumnal equinox (September) marks the beginning of autumn.
 Ancient Greek calendars too had the beginning of the year either at the autumnal or vernal equinox and some at solstices.
 The Antikythera mechanism predicts the equinoxes and solstices.

 The equinoxes are the only times when the solar terminator (the "edge" between night and day) is perpendicular to the equator.
 As a result, the northern and southern hemispheres are equally illuminated.

 For the same reason, this is also the time when the Sun rises for an observer at one of Earth's rotational poles and sets at the other.
 For a brief period lasting approximately four days, both North and South Poles are in daylight.
 (Note: This is possible because atmospheric refraction "lofts" the Sun's apparent disk above its true position in the sky.)
 For example, in 2021 sunrise on the North Pole is 18 March 07:09 UTC, and sunset on the South Pole is 22 March 13:08 UTC.
 Also in 2021, sunrise on the South Pole is 20 September 16:08 UTC, and sunset on the North Pole is 24 September 22:30 UTC.

-In other words, the equinoxes are the only times when the subsolar point is on the equator, meaning that the Sun is exactly overhead at a point on the equatorial line.
-The subsolar point crosses the equator moving northward at the March equinox and southward at the September equinox.
+The equinoxes are the only times when the subsolar point is on the equator, making the Sun exactly overhead at a point on the equatorial line.
+Its subsolar point crosses the equator moving northward at the March equinox and southward at the September equinox.